atduskgreg/drift/README.markdown

 TODO:
 --------

+* import all gists belonging to the user (if we have gh info)
+* get name of newly imported gists
+* save imported gists to library
+* get gist list to scroll

 * deal with save prompt on quit for unsaved docs
 * rename GEDocument's associated_library to something that indicates it's a tableView and not a library; like maybe "associatedTableView"
 * unifying networking code to remove duplication from GEDocument#putGist and GEDocument#postGist